 The Connecticut Hearing Voices Network (CTHVN) is designed to enhance current opportunities for people who hear voices, see visions or have other unusual sensory perceptions to find and build supportive peer communities through support groups and community education.

-Using expert training and consultation from the Western Mass Recovery Learning Community we have already trained over 100 certified Support Group Facilitators and started weekly and biweekly CT HVN Support Groups.
+Using expert training and consultation from the Western Mass Recovery Learning Community we have already trained over 100 certified Support Group Facilitators and started weekly and biweekly CTHVN Support Groups.
 Our goal is to have groups throughout Connecticut supporting both individuals and the communities in which they live.

 This Charter, adapted from the hard work and careful thought of many individuals connected with Hearing Voices Network (HVN) England, identifies the qualities that define both affiliated and full group membership within HVN-USA.
-Only groups that clearly state that they follow the terms of this Charter are considered HVN-USA and therefore HVN-CT members.
+Only groups that clearly state that they follow the terms of this Charter are considered HVN-USA and therefore CTHVN members.